 - Hypersensitivity: Anaphylactic shock, hypersensitivity, and angioedema have been reported.
 In the event of a reaction, discontinue TRELSTAR and initiate appropriate medical management.
 (5.1) - Tumor Flare: Transient increase in serum testosterone levels can occur within the first few weeks of treatment.
-This may worsen prostate cancer and result in spinal cord compression and urinary
+This may worsen prostate cancer and result in spinal cord compression and urinary tract obstruction.

-- tract obstruction.
 Monitor patients at risk and manage as appropriate.
+(5.2)

-(5.2) - Metabolic Syndrome: The use of GnRH agonists may lead to an increased risk of metabolic changes such as hyperglycemia, diabetes, hyperlipidemia, and non-alcoholic fatty liver disease.
+- Metabolic Syndrome: The use of GnRH agonists may lead to an increased risk of metabolic changes such as hyperglycemia, diabetes, hyperlipidemia, and non-alcoholic fatty liver disease.
 Monitor for signs and symptoms of metabolic syndrome including lipids, blood glucose level and/or HbA1c and manage according to institutional guidelines.
 (5.3) - Cardiovascular Diseases: Increased risk of myocardial infarction, sudden cardiac death and stroke has been reported in men.
-Monitor for cardiovascular disease and manage according to institutional guidelines.
-(5.4) - Effect on QT/QTc Interval: Androgen deprivation therapy may prolong the QT interval.
+Monitor for cardiovascular disease and manage according to current clinical practice.
+(5.4) - Convulsions: Convulsions have occurred in patients treated with GnRH analogs (including TRELSTAR) with or without a history of predisposing factors.
+Manage patients who experience convulsions according to institutional guidelines.
+(5.5) - Effect on QT/QTc Interval: Androgen deprivation therapy may prolong the QT interval.
 Consider risks and benefits.
-(5. 5) - Embryo-Fetal Toxicity: TRELSTAR may cause fetal harm.
-(5.9,
+(5.6) - Embryo-Fetal Toxicity: TRELSTAR may cause fetal harm.
+(5.9, 8.1)

-----ADVERSE REACTIONS ----
+----ADVERSE REACTIONS ---